wkumari/draft-vandergaast-edns-client-subnet/README.md

    from polluting the cache with a Tailored Response for all the users of that resolver.

-6.4.
+Contavalli, et al.       Expires March 28, 2016                [Page 13]

+Internet-Draft        Client Subnet in DNS Queries        September 2015

+7.4.
 Delegations and Negative Answers

    The prohibition against tying ECS data to records from the Authority and Additional section left an unfortunate ambiguity in the original